fringe-ai/object_detectors/object_detectors/ultralytics_lmi/yolo/README.md

 # training settings
 epochs: 300  # (int) number of epochs
 batch: 16  # (int) number of images per batch (-1 for AutoBatch)
-model: yolov11m-seg.pt # (str) one of yolov8n.pt, yolov8m.pt, yolov8l.pt, yolov8x.pt, yolov8n-seg.pt, yolov8m-seg.pt, yolov8l-seg.pt, yolov8x-seg.pt
+model: yolo11m-seg.pt # (str) one of above listed yolov8 or yolov11 models
 imgsz: 640  # (int) input images size, use the larger dimension if rectangular image
 patience: 50  # (int) epochs to wait for no observable improvement for early stopping of training
 rect: True  # (bool) use rectangular images for training if mode='train' or rectangular validation if mode='val'